manuelreale/Pastachute-test/README.md

 <br>
 #### Waiting room
 The waiting room is a 5-second-long transitional phase between a match and another.<br>
 A truly Italian-stereotype-style red checkered tablecloth flutters on the screen and falls at the end of the timer, uncovering the actual poll.
-During this phase, the users can see their own cursors in the form of forks.<br>
+During this phase, online users can see each other's cursors, in the form of forks, and therefore understand how many players are online with them at that moment.<br>
 If one is tired to play, there is a button that leads to the ["Thank you" page](#thank-you-page).<br>
 The tablecloth is a 3D object built in [three.js](https://threejs.org/), which was taken from [Memetic Warfare Archive](https://densitydesign.github.io/teaching-dd15/course-results/es03/group03/).<br>
 <br>